 Austin Air and COPD

-Using a combination of Medical Grade HEPA and Impregnated Carbon, the Austin Air HealthMate Plus Air Purifier removes chemicals and VOC’s as well as up to 99.97% of allergens such as dust, dander and mold.
+Using a combination of Medical Grade Certified HEPA Material and Impregnated Carbon, the Austin Air HealthMate Plus Air Purifier removes chemicals and VOC’s as well as up to 99.97% of allergens such as dust, dander and mold.
 Improve the air quality in your home, so that you can effectively manage your COPD symptoms and live your life to the fullest.

 If you’d like to learn more about the Austin Air HealthMate Plus and what it can do to help you, click here.